-- The Company stresses a team approach and environment, believes that all employees should be driving a common set of goals and believes that our employees' interests should be aligned with the interests of our stockholders.
-Accordingly, all U.S. employees and nearly all non-U.S. employees are granted long-term equity awards. - The Compensation Committee intends to limit the average number of equity awards granted under the Equity Plans plus the Directors' Option Plan to a burn rate of no more than 3% (see below).
+• The Company stresses a team approach and environment, believes that all employees should be driving a common set of goals and believes that our employees' interests should be aligned with the interests of our stockholders.
+Accordingly, all U.S. employees and nearly all non-U.S. employees are granted long-term equity awards.